jcrosenberger/jcrosenberger/README.md

 ### Hi there 👋

 Howdy!
-I'm a social scientist who is working on adding to his data science skillset with CodeUp's data science program.
+I'm a trained social scientist who uses data to figure out stuff.
+Sounds specific and brilliant.
+Right?
+Well, I use Github to keep track of projects and for self development with python primarily.